ARTISTS SELECTION: JAPANESE POTTERY

 YŌNOBI represents artists from all over the world.
 Our selection of Japanese pottery comprises both hereditary Japanese artists, and artists incorporating the techniques and style of traditional Japanese ceramic works.
+Our Japanese pottery and porcelain includes everything from pottery vases for flewer arrangements, coffee mugs, dinner plates and japanese pottery tea bowls.

 Imported from Hasami in the Nagasaki Prefecture our collaboration of original Hasami porcelain has a simple and modern take on Japanese ceramic artwork.
 Functionality is key to Hasami’s work.
 Every piece is designed to enhance the usability of the kitchen space.
 It is easy to stack and each item can serve multiple functions by using plates as lids or serving platters.